How do air source heat pumps work?

 - Very low maintenance, no need to have regular flue services etc.

-- Earn significant income from the Renewable Heat Incentive (RHI)
+- Have a return of investment from the Renewable Heat Incentive (RHI)

 Is an air source heat pump (ASHP) suitable for my home?

 Older homes which have been refurbished with modern levels of insulation or new build houses are ideal candidates for heat pumps.
 However it is possible to design effective systems for older, poorly insulated properties, but special care needs to be taken in the system design (perhaps using an existing boiler in tandem for the coldest few days of the year) and upgrades to your radiators may be necessary.
 We have experience designing and installing successful heat pump systems in listed and heritage properties and can advise you on your options.
 If you are replacing an LPG or oil heating system on an older property then there are substantial financial benefits from fuel savings, and RHI payments to be made.

 Do you have somewhere to put it?